iOffice/tslint-config-ioffice/CONTRIBUTING.md

 - Create a pull request.
 - If everything is good, then merge.

-Shortly after the branch is merged, TeamCity will do another build and the package will be released to npm.
+Shortly after the branch is merged, the continous integration tool will do another build and the package will be released to whichever registry is specified in the `package.json` file.